 As you can see, the appraisal clause is a consumer friendly statute that offers an attractive alternative to filing suit.
 The combination of the title disclosure, 25% damage disclosure, and third party appraisal clause makes North Carolina a popular state for diminished value claims.

-If you’ve had an accident within the past three years that wasn’t your fault, please contact us for a free diminished value estimate and find out how much you could be owed in addition to the cost of repairs.
+The law in North Carolina is on your side.
+If you’ve had an accident within the past three years that wasn’t your fault, please contact us for a free diminished value claim review at 704-464-2065 and find out how much you could be owed in addition to the cost of repairs.